About The Program

 You have many opportunities to dance at Middlebury.
 Through the Dance Program in the Department of Theatre and Dance, you can major, joint major, minor, or simply take courses in dance.
 Auditors are welcome on a space-available basis in all technique sections of our core courses and many more co-curricular classes are offered as well.
 We emphasize contemporary approaches to dance/movement techniques, composition, performance, and general dance studies.

 DANC 0160, offered in both fall and spring semesters, presents an overview of the field of dance through training in movement techniques and anatomy, improvisation, composition, history, and writing.
-The course meets four times a week: MW 11:15 a.m.-12:05 p.m. and TTh 3:00-4:15 p.m.
-It is offered every semester and is taught by Andrea Olsen in Fall 2013.
+The course meets four times a week.

-All students receive PE credit for successfully completing a dance course.
-You may receive PE credit for auditing the technique sections of regular dance courses—two classes per week.
-Auditing also makes you eligible to perform in program-sponsored concerts.
+All students receive PE credit for successfully completing a dance course that includes a separate technique lab.
+You may also receive PE credit for auditing the technique sections of regular dance courses—two classes per week.
+Auditing makes you eligible to perform in program-sponsored concerts.
 Make arrangements with the instructor of the class you would like to take at the beginning of the semester and attend two classes per week, consistently, at a level appropriate to your experience.

-We also sponsor Dance and Movement Classes specifically for PE credit only (see below).
-These classes meet once a week for 10 weeks; participation at 8 classes is required to earn PE credit.
+Participation at 8 or more classes is required to earn PE credit.
 Students with significant experience can apply to teach a PE Movement class.

-See our current Dance & Movement Classes for PE Credit
+See our current Open Dance and Movement Classes

 Each fall advanced student choreographers audition dancers for their Fall concert, including the annual Newcomers' Piece, directed by a different faculty member each year.
 All are welcome to audition.
 Important: Dancers must be attending a minimum of two approved technique classes consistently each week in order to be eligible to perform in program-sponsored events.
 Taking class supports your developing artistry, technical range, and skill as a performer as you focus on a particular creative process in rehearsals.
 The Newcomers' Piece is open to anyone who has not yet performed in a Dance Program-sponsored concert.